Most people chase more “productivity hacks,” but the real frontier of performance isn’t caffeine or dopamine surges—it’s neural clarity.

 A higher state of consciousness is a momentary, time-dependent experience.
 A higher stage of consciousness represents a new, permanent structure in your being.

 Why is this distinction important?
-Natural nootropics can temporarily augment your cognitive ability, offering you a kind of higher state of consciousness.
+Natural nootropics supplements can temporarily augment your cognitive ability, offering you a kind of higher state of consciousness.
 Although there may be exceptions, most of them don’t provide any structural changes.

 As George Leonard put it in Mastery: